Orbit dimensions in linear and Gaussian quantum optics: Genericity of orbit dimensions, and proof of Proposition

-For the ketbra picture, we in fact make an analogous claim, i.e. that the value that a Haar random pure density matrix on $\mathcal{H}_{\rm fin}$ achieves with probability one for its orbit dimension, is
+For the ketbra picture, one could show (by an analogous treatment) the analogous claims, i.e. that the value that a Haar random pure density matrix on $\mathcal{H}_{\rm fin}$ achieves with probability one for its orbit dimension, is